Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 Q17: What if the tenant leaves garbage behind?

-Document it, take photos, keep disposal receipts, and claim reasonable costs (subject to consent or an order if disputed).
+Document it, take photos, keep disposal receipts, and claim reasonable costs (with consent or RTB order if disputed).

 Q18: Does the report need to be typed?

 No, but it must be legible and complete.
-Digital completion is common; handwriting is acceptable if clear.
+Digital is common; handwriting is fine if clear.

 Q19: What if I buy a property with a tenant already in place?

-You inherit the tenancy file.
-If the move-in RTB-27 is missing, your baseline evidence is weak.
+You inherit the file.
+If the move-in RTB-27 is missing, your baseline is weak.
 Try to obtain it from the seller/previous manager immediately.

 Q20: Can I charge an administration fee for the inspection?